md-moijul/july-juddah/docs/prd/epic-2-visual-and-content-refinement.md

 ## Description

-This epic covers the visual and content refinement of the "July Smriti Certificate Portal" landing page and the update of the PDF generation service.
+This epic covers the visual and content refinement of the "July Juddah Certificate Portal" landing page and the update of the PDF generation service.
 The goal was to replace all placeholder content and styling with the final assets provided in `content.json`, `style.json`, and `template.pdf`.

 ## Accomplishments